arhizome/reading/Deleuze_Nietzsche_and_Philosophy.md

 __Struggle is not the principle or the motor of hierarchy but the means by which the slave reverses hierarchy.__ Struggle is never the active expression of forces, nor the manifestation of a will to power that affirms—any more than its result expresses the triumph of the master or the strong. __Struggle__, on the contrary, __is the means by which the weak prevail over the strong__, because they are the greatest number.
 This is why Nietzsche is opposed to Darwin: __Darwin confused struggle and selection__.
 He failed to see that the result of struggle was the opposite of what he thought; that it does select, but it selects only the weak and assures their triumph (VP I 395, TI).

+p87

+The creator of values cannot be distinguished from a destroyer, from a criminal or from a critic: a critic of established values, reactive values and baseness.

 p15 Abbreviations of Nietzsche's Works